franleplant/git-101/README.md

 ## Frequency

-`git commit` should be done as frequent as you can do it.
+- `git commit` should be done as frequent as you can do it.
 Maybe one for each time you change a file.
-`git push` should be done a few times a day or maybe only one.
+- `git push` should be done a few times a day or maybe only one.

 Now you have a working

+## Dictionary

+- `master branch`: It refers to the main code base branch by default.
+- `Local Repository`: when you work with git you always have a Local Repository. `git add`, `git commit`, etc, are all executed in the context of a Local Repository.
+- `Remote Repository`: Most common are Github and Bitbucket but they are not the only out there.
+You should always save your latest changes into the Remote.
+Think of it as a Safe Zone for your code.
+- `Index` or `Staging Area`: Part of Git Three Trees.
+When you run `git add file` you are moving `file` to the `Index`.
+Its just an intermediate Saving area.
+- `HEAD`: Part of Git Three Trees.
+When you run `git commit -m "msg"`, you are moving all files in `Index` into `HEAD`.
+Files in `HEAD` are saved in your `Local Repository`.